AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fe-ghost_entities-10:

-10. A Ghost aspect specification which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
+10. A Ghost pragma which applies to a declaration occuring in the visible part of a package shall not occur in the private part of that package.
-     [This rule is to ensure that the ghostliness of an entity can be determined without having to look through to its completion in the private part of the package.]
+     [This rule is to ensure that the ghostliness of a visible entity can be determined without having to look into the private part of the enclosing package.]

 .. _tu-fe-ghost_entities-11: